fabry00/quarkus-rest-client-warn/README.md

+# Quarkus rest client example

+This project has been creating starting from https://quarkus.io/guides/rest-client and then adding the reactive support (quarkus-resteasy-reactive)

 ## Steps to reproduce the issue

  * execute `./buildDocker.sh` (it will create an image called quarkus-quickstart/rest-client-quickstart using the native build)